TunedayCodes/Event-Calender/README.md

-This event calender allows users to check date, add and view events
+## This event calender allows users to check date, add and view events

+## A group project inspired by CWW TECH AFRICA COHORT 4.0